-If you’ve been given any free products by a company to promote their product, be sure to mention it.
+If you’ve been given any free merchandise by a company to promote their product, be sure to mention it.
 This can either come in the form of a free product or a monetary gain that you’ll receive when the company makes a sale through your links.

 5. Avoid Overall Promotion